-As indicated by the quantities $\Delta(\partial_{r,\theta}\,\Omega)$, defined analogously to $\Delta\alpha_{ij}$, also the shear is quenched, similar to what is seen in, e.g., \cite{BBT05}, \cite{BuSim06}, \cite{Aubert05}, \cite{GDW12} and in particular recently for models of solar-like stars \citep[e.g.][]{FF14,KKKBOP2015,KKOBWKP15,KKOWB17}.
-This means, that the quenching of the turbulence by the mean field results both in the modification of the differential rotation generators \citep{KKKBOP2015} and of the mean $\EMF$.
-Therefore, along with its direct influence via the fluctuating velocity, the mean field has also a more indirect effect on the transport coefficients via the mean flows.
+As indicated by the quantities $\Delta(\partial_{r,\theta}\,\Omega)$, defined analogously to $\Delta\alpha_{ij}$, the shear is also quenched, similar to what is seen in, for example, \cite{BBT05}, \cite{BuSim06}, \cite{Aubert05}, \cite{GDW12} and in particular recently for models of solar-like stars \citep[e.g.,][]{FF14,KKKBOP2015,KKOBWKP15,KKOWB17}.
+This means that the quenching of the turbulence by the mean field results in the modification of both the differential rotation generators \citep{KKKBOP2015} and the mean $\EMF$.
+Therefore, along with its direct influence via the fluctuating velocity, the mean field also has a more indirect effect on the transport coefficients via the mean flows.

-Given the strong variability of the mean field both in space and time, it is suggestive to utilize the corresponding variability of the transport coefficients for deriving their functional dependencies on the mean field, opening thus the gateway to predictive mean-field models.
-Unfortunately, we have to expect that these dependencies involve complex and nonlocal relations not only with the mean field, but also with its derivatives, e.g., the mean current density.
-At the moment no appropriate mathematical model and hence no numerical scheme identifying these relations is available.
-However, a starting point could be the model of \cite{RB12} with $\meanBB$ and $\meanJJ$ dependent coefficients in the evolution equation for $\EMF$.
+Given the strong variability of the mean field both in space and time, we suggest using the corresponding variability of the transport coefficients for deriving their functional dependencies on the mean field, thus opening the gateway to predictive mean-field models.
+Unfortunately, we have to expect that these dependencies involve complex and nonlocal relations not only with the mean field, but also with its derivatives, for example, the mean current density.
+Currently, no appropriate mathematical model and hence no numerical scheme identifying these relations is available.
+However, a starting point could be the model of \cite{RB12} with $\meanBB$- and $\meanJJ$-dependent coefficients in the evolution equation for $\EMF$.
 Here we restrict ourselves to establishing a rough relationship between the magnitudes of the transport coefficients and the modulus of the mean field including all points in the domain and all instants in time.
 Of course we cannot hope to find anything close to unique functional dependencies.
 Instead, for a certain field strength many different values of a transport coefficient are found across the spatio-temporal domain.
 Hence, if at all, relationships can only be identified in a statistical sense.